Sign In

 • Note: This is an example image from when I was seeing if I could train a lora using 3 sample images.
 In case you are curious, it did not go so hot.

-• I see a lot of people use 1000-3000 steps in examples, but my first one used 470 and was pretty good, and the step count people use on-site seems to vary from 440 to 4400, so I guess there is some room for choice.
+• I see a lot of people use 1000-3000 divided steps in examples, but my first one used 470 and was pretty good, and the step count people use on-site seems to vary from 440 to 4400, so I guess there is some room for choice.
 Any less than that and the results are not very good. holostrawberry recommends that you make sure that the epoch is high (anywhere from 10 to 20) as opposed to the repeats so that you may be able to get a better view of how your lora is progressing as the steps go on, and pick the epoch at it's best point more accurately.
 Only really bump up the repeats if you don't have enough sample images to make it to a good step count.
-Batch size makes it train multiple images in single steps for the sake of speed, but making this too high may sacrifice accuracy.
+Increasing batch size makes it train faster by increasing the steps per iteration, but making this too high may sacrifice accuracy.
 I predict you should should increase it proportional to the number of training images.

 • Sources: https://civitai.com/articles/4/make-your-own-loras-easy-and-free and https://github.com/bmaltais/kohya_ss/wiki/LoRA-training-parameters